The Safest Airlines in the US Ranked for 2026

 #2.
 Hawaiian Airlines:

 The Hawaiian Airlines has a history of zero passenger casualties in the jet age known due to its tremendous long term record.
 The trans-Pacific routes have given them a specialized interest and therefore their pilots have one of the most experienced pilots in over-water routes.
 In 2023 and 2024, there were no accidents among Hawaiian Airlines either.
 The last accident that happened to them was on September 23, 2021, when they struck a tail during landing.
 It is not a fatal accident, but the damage to the plane.
 This good record is certainly nice to know, as Hawaiian has so many other positives.
-Being one of the biggest carriers in the world, American has spent billions of dollars on updating its fleet.
-They are ranked 2025 with good scores in International Air Transport Association (IATA) safety audits.

-• Fleet Age & Modernization: Now integrated with Alaska Air Group, Hawaiian?s long-haul fleet is headlined by the Boeing 787-9 Dreamliner, which features specialized "gust suppression" technology to handle Pacific air currents.
+• Fleet Age & Modernization: Now integrated with Alaska Air Group, Hawaiian's long-haul fleet is headlined by the Boeing 787-9 Dreamliner, which features specialized "gust suppression" technology to handle Pacific air currents.

 • Incident-to-Flight Ratio: Historically one of the safest airlines in the world, Hawaiian has never lost a passenger to a jet accident in its 90+ year history, a record it maintains through 2026.